sbb-design-systems/lyne-components/docs/CODING_STANDARDS.md

 which holds all the logic needed to "emulate" the native `<button>` and `<anchor>` elements.
 In detail, the new classes implement:

-- the native component related properties (`form`, `name`... for the button, `href`, `target`... for the link);
+- the native component-related properties (`form`, `name`... for the button, `href`, `target`... for the link);
 - the interaction logic (like `click`, `keypress` and so on);
 - the accessibility attributes (like `role`);
 - the rendering of the wrapper tag with its attributes (`span` for the button, `a` for the link).

-These classes can be used as follows: components which require basic button or link functionality have to extend the corresponding "base" class, and they need to implement the `renderTemplate` method, which should return the component's inner content.
+These classes can be used as follows: components that require basic button or link functionality have to extend the corresponding "base" class, and they need to implement the `renderTemplate` method, which should return the component's inner content.

 ```ts